NixImagery/family/source/Bourne/2020-04-12-George-Alfred-Bourne.md

     ![](/family/img/Rose-Percy-Wedding-Letchworth.jpg)
     Rose and Percy's wedding, Letchworth, I think, in 1926, before Kate and Jack.

-Rose was the third named thus in the family group, after her mother and aunt.
+Rose was the third named thus in the family group, after her grandmother and aunt.
 She married Percy Radford and (I think) lived in Barkway.
 Their daughter Jean married Clifford Arnold and their daughter is my cousin Jacky Joiner (née Arnold).

 My grandfather, again in the back row, looking a little younger.
 George Alfred Bourne is again standing behind the bride.